-In this paper, we explore the use of genetic algorithms [11] for exploring very large state spaces in search for error states.
+In this paper, we explore the use of genetic algorithms [14] for exploring very large state spaces in search for error states.
 Genetic algorithms are search algorithms inspired by the mechanics of genetics and natural selection.
 These search algorithms combine survival of the fittest among chromosome-like string structures with a structured yet randomized information exchange.
-Genetic algorithms are often viewed as function optimizers, although the range of problems they have been applied to is quite broad [18].
+Genetic algorithms are often viewed as function optimizers, although the range of problems they have been applied to is quite broad [21].

 We present a framework that uses genetic algorithms to exploit heuristics for guiding a search in the state space of a concurrent reactive system towards errors like deadlocks and assertion violations.
 At each visited state during a state-space exploration, the genetic algorithm decides which transition to explore next when there are more than one enabled outgoing transitions.
-We have implemented this framework in conjunction with VeriSoft [8], an existing tool for exploring the state spaces of systems composed of several concurrent software processes executing arbitrary code.
+We have implemented this framework in conjunction with VeriSoft [10], an existing tool for exploring the state spaces of systems composed of several concurrent software processes executing arbitrary code.
 We present experimental results obtained with several examples of programs, including a C implementation of a public-key authentication protocol.
 From these experiments, we discuss general properties of state spaces that seem to help a genetic search find errors quickly.
 When the state space to be explored is very large, our experiments show that a genetic search using simple application-independent heuristics can significantly outperform random and systematic searches.

 The rest of the paper is organized as follows.
 In Section 2, we recall the basic principles of genetic algorithms.
 Section 3 describes our framework and the genetic algorithms we use.
-We discuss how to modify a model checker to let its search be guided by a genetic algorithm.
-In Section 4, we describe several programs and properties we have analyzed using our implementation.
-We then discuss results of experiments, and study the influence of various parameters on the effectiveness of a genetic search.
-In Section 5 we present concluding remarks and discuss related work.
+We discuss how to modify a

 Fig. 1.
 Illustration of crossover and mutation operators.
 Candidate solutions are encoded as strings of bits.
-Parents a and b are recombined to produce offsprings c and d: a crossover is performed at the 4th bit, i.e., the tails of both parents are swapped starting from the 4th bit.
+Parents a and b are recombined to produce offspring c and d: a crossover is performed at the 4th bit, i.e., the tails of both parents are swapped starting from the 4th bit.
 Offspring c is then mutated to produce c': a mutation is performed at the 3rd bit, i.e., the value of the 3rd bit is flipped.